Skip to content

 Walking and hiking are activities that can be enjoyed by almost everyone no matter their age or skill level.

-Family Hikes
+Family-Friendly Hikes

-In Fairfield, the Good Will-Hinckley wooded trails offer walks to explore the Maine forest habitat, bird watching, and wetland creatures.
+Fairfield’s Good Will-Hinckley wooded trails offer walks to explore the Maine forest habitat, bird watching, and wetland creatures.
 The trails are dotted with local fieldstone monuments and trailheads.

 • Before setting out on any hike, check with Maine Trail Finder or guidebooks about a hike’s difficulty ratings, descriptions, and uses.